Key messages

 Doctors should make clear contemporaneous notes of the decision they make and the reasons behind it and should also make a note of any discussion with colleagues or supporting organisations.

-In some circumstances health professionals may seek to disclose information on the basis of the public interest in order to protect competent adults where they have a reasonable belief that the individual will be the victim of serious crime such as violent assault.
+In some circumstances healthcare professionals may seek to disclose information on the basis of the public interest in order to protect adults with capacity where they have a reasonable belief that the individual will be the victim of serious crime such as violent assault.
 Here a difficult balance will need to be found between respecting a patient's decision-making rights and an assessment of the likelihood of a serious crime being prevented by disclosure.

 Given the difficulties associated with preventing crime where the victim refuses to co-operate, disclosure of information without consent in these circumstances is likely to be exceptional.
 This is likely to be where there is strong evidence of a clear and imminent risk of a serious crime likely to result in serious harm to the individual, and the disclosure of information is likely to prevent it.

-Any health professional considering disclosure in these circumstances should take advice from appropriate professional, regulatory or medical defence bodies.
+Any healthcare professional considering disclosure in these circumstances should take advice from appropriate professional, regulatory or medical defence bodies.

 Adults at risk and jurisdiction of the High Court

-We have seen that where patients retain capacity under the terms of the MCA, legally, best interests decisions cannot be made on their behalf.
-In the past, health professionals have expressed great frustration at not being able to intervene where patients are clearly at risk.
-Although health professionals do not have lawful decision-making authority here, recent case law has established that the court may have authority to intervene in some instances.
+We have seen that where patients retain capacity under the terms of the MCA, legally, decisions cannot be made on their behalf.
+In the past, healthcare professionals have expressed great frustration at not being able to intervene where patients are clearly at risk.
+Although healthcare professionals do not have lawful decision-making authority here, a court may have authority to intervene under its inherent jurisdiction.

-Where health professionals have serious concerns about whether an adult who is at risk but competent is being coerced into a decision, including a decision not to disclose information when it would clearly be in their objective best interests to do so, they should consider seeking legal advice about whether it would be appropriate to approach the courts.
+Where healthcare professionals have serious concerns about whether an adult who is at risk but has capacity is being coerced into a decision, including a decision not to disclose information when it would clearly be in their objective interests to do so, they should consider seeking legal advice.

 Adults who lack the capacity to consent or disclose information

-Where adults lack the capacity to make a decision about whether or not to disclose information relating to harm or abuse, decisions need to be made on their behalf.
-Decisions can either be made by an attorney acting under a health and welfare lasting power of attorney, or, in the absence of an attorney, relevant health professionals can make a decision based upon an assessment of the individual's 'best interests'.
+In the absence of a legal requirement, where adults lack the capacity to make a decision about whether or not to disclose information relating to harm or abuse, decisions need to be made on their behalf.
+Healthcare professionals can make a decision based upon an assessment of the individual’s best interests (benefit in Scotland).